Skip to main content

 • Farm Balance:

-1. The total N supplied, removed, and volatilized for each field (kg N / ha * field area (ha) = kg N per field) are summed across all fields.
+1. The total N supplied, removed, and total emitted (including ammonia and nitrate) for each field (kg N / ha * field area (ha) = kg N per field) are summed across all fields.

-2. These total farm-level amounts (in kg N) are then divided by the total farm area (ha) to provide an average farm-level balance in kg N / ha.
+2. These total farm-level amounts (in kg N) are then divided by the total farm area (ha) to provide an average farm-level balance (N Supply - N Removal - Total N Emission) in kg N / ha.

 5. Output